jahio/app-server-arena/readme.md

 a majority of applications out there, especially those in complex problem domains.

 In other words, **your mileage may vary.**

-My goal was to see which servers performed best under different circumstances.
-The application servers tested here were:

 #### Testing hardware